Pump Court Tax Chambers logo

 Emma Chamberlain

 Emma Chamberlain specialises in tax and trust advice for private clients, trusts and charities.
-Her practice is focused particularly on IHT and CGT as well as advising foreign domiciliaries and trustees.
+Her practice is focused particularly on IHT and CGT as well as advising non-residents, new arrivers, foreign domiciliaries and trustees.
 She frequently advises on taxation issues in connection with divorce and family issues, on BPR and APR and on residence, remittance and domicile enquiries.
-In some circumstances Emma is able to accept instructions via Public Access.
-Emma regularly writes for Tax Journal, Private Client Business, Tax Adviser and British Tax Review.
+Emma is co-author of a number of leading text books including "Trust Taxation & Estate Planning" (5th Edition), Sweet & Maxwell (May 2024) and Dymonds Capital Taxes.
+She regularly writes for Tax Journal, Private Client Business, Tax Adviser and British Tax Review (see Related Resources) and in 2020 she was one of the three co-authors of the final report produced by the Wealth Tax Commission on the topical issue of whether an annual or one off wealth tax was feasible for the UK.
+She is Visiting Professor of Law at Oxford University and also Visiting Professor at the LSE.
+She is a keen cellist and performs in a variety of chamber music groups.

 Giles Goodfellow KC

-Giles’ practice covers the full range of advisory work on direct and indirect tax issues.
-Particular areas of expertise cover corporate reorganisations, employee share incentive schemes, controlled foreign companies’ legislation, tax warranty and indemnity claims, professional negligence, IHT and CGT planning for family-owned businesses, high net worth individuals and onshore and offshore trusts.
+Giles' practice covers the full range of advisory work on direct and indirect tax issues.
+Particular areas of expertise cover corporate reorganisations, employee share incentive schemes, controlled foreign companies’ legislation, tax warranty and indemnity claims, professional negligence, IHT and CGT planning including BPR and APR for family-owned businesses, planning for high net worth individuals, through QNUPS onshore and offshore trusts.
+He also advises on and appears on behalf of clients in connection with the tax consequences of family breakdown.
+He has substantial experience in structuring and advising clients on the consequences of stamp duty/SDLT and NIC mitigation arrangements.
 He has substantial experience and expertise in advising upon and negotiating compromises of Inland Revenue and Customs’ investigation cases.
-He also sits as an accredited Mediator and is qualified to accept Public Access instructions.
+He also sits as an accredited Mediator.

 Jeremy White